 One of the most common complaints during pregnancy, especially during the third trimester, is suffering from lower back pain.
-Most of the time women suffer silently.
-They attribute this pain to their expanding hips, weight gain, and weakening abdominal muscles.
+Most of the time women suffer silently and attribute this pain to their expanding hips, weight gain, and weakening abdominal muscles.

 This makes it harder to carry the extra weight that puts a strain on our backs and joints.

 Hormonal changes during pregnancy also contribute to the increase in pain that women suffer through.

 As our joints begin to loosen while preparing our pelvis for birth, it leads to our gait feeling more unstable and causes pain when we walk, stand, sit down, roll over, stand up, bend, lift, or just move in general it seems.

 We tell ourselves “Don’t worry, after this baby is born I’ll go back to normal.”
 Unfortunately, it isn’t always that quick or easy.

 - 1 Medical Causes of Postpartum Back pain

 - 2 Exercise to Reduce Postpartum Back Pain

 Medical Causes of Postpartum Back pain

 Every woman is different, and back pain is different for everyone.
 Most people will suffer from some sort of back pain at least once in their life, and many people suffer from chronic back pain even before pregnancy.